 Bible lessons include study of the Bible itself along with the study of great hymns and maintenance of a prayer journal.
 Courses present a biblical worldview that is strongly Protestant.
 This is evident not only in Bible resources but across the curriculum.

 Overall, these are comprehensive courses that will prepare students for college, and there is quite a bit of flexibility to adjust to suit the needs of different types of students.
 You can purchase individual resources or you can purchase packages.
 Economy packages provide the essential items for covering history or geography and Bible for each course.
 You can choose other packages for each level for both core subjects and electives.
 Courses require significant amounts of both reading and writing.
-Students struggling in either area might do better with one of the junior high level courses and its extension package that transform it into a high school level course.
+Students struggling in either area might do better with one of the junior high level courses and its extension package that transforms it into a high school level course.

 Students who are able to handle the work should be very well prepared with the required academic knowledge.
-But HOD courses go beyond the academics to build skills in other areas such as notetaking, summarizing, oral and written presentations, critical thinking, applying and presenting a Christian worldview, and practical finances,
+But HOD courses go beyond the academics to build skills in other areas such as notetaking, summarizing, oral and written presentations, critical thinking, applying and presenting a Christian worldview, and practical finances.

 I’ll provide more specifics regarding each course below.